Covid 19 coronavirus: 11 new cases as Jacinda Ardern reveals review of NZ's alert levels

-There will be no early lockdown lift for Auckland and Prime Minister Jacinda Ardern said Cabinet would meet on Monday to decide the alert levels for both the city and the rest of New Zealand.
+Auckland's lockdown will not lift early.
+Prime Minister Jacinda Ardern said Cabinet would meet on Monday to decide the alert levels for the city and the rest of New Zealand.

+Ardern wouldn't be drawn on whether Auckland might move straight to level 1 from level 3.

-She said the current settings would remain for now and Cabinet would consider whether they needed to change on Monday.
-It followed 11 new Covid cases being revealed today.
+Ardern's announcement followed 11 new Covid cases being revealed today.

 Alert level 3 - which Auckland has been in since Wednesday last week - had played a critical role in finding the outbreak's perimeter and cases had been found early, Ardern said.